 Your family and friends aren’t supportive of your relationship.
 I don’t think we should choose our boyfriends or husbands based on our family and friends’ opinions, but I do think we should take their opinions into consideration!
 If your family or friends have strong reservations about your partner, I encourage you to ask for specific reasons.
 Find out the root of their feelings, and try to be objective.

 Are you staying in a bad relationship because you’re scared to be alone?
 Read 10 Ways to Move on After a Break Up.

+You’re wondering about the warning signs of a bad relationship.
 The most important warning sign of love gone bad is your gut feeling!
 Why are you worrying about your relationship?
 Would you want your sister, best friend, or daughter to be in this relationship?
 To find the strength and courage to either fix or leave a bad relationship, you may need to talk to a marriage counselor.